 Step 3: Get Pre-Approved

 Before you start visiting dealerships, get pre-approved for your auto loan.
 This will take the guess work out of the process when it comes to price.
 By getting pre-approved, you will uncover exactly what price car you can afford, so you can shop with confidence.
 Plus, your bank or credit union may offer a better auto loan rate than the car dealer.
-Your lender may provide you with a pre-approval letter to use at the dealership.
+If you choose First Service, we provide you with a blank pre-approval check that you can fill out at at the dealership and use to purchase your vehicle just like a cash buyer.

 Step 4: Shop Around